1Password/scim-examples/README.md

 - Learn more about [automating provisioning in 1Password using SCIM](https://support.1password.com/scim/).
 - Review the [Preparation Guide](/PREPARATION.md), which discusses some of the technical components of SCIM bridge deployment and how to avoid potential issues you might encounter along the way.

-## Cloud platform examples
+## Cloud service provider deployments

-Solutions for common cloud service providers:
+Solutions for common cloud service platforms:

 ### Microsoft Azure